syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Falmsdar1%2Fposts%2F396698320928903&width=500" width="500" height="464" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>

-The Syrian Archive investigation team found and located an artillery base in Tal Salba as shown below in a sattelite imagery published two days before the attack on Dar Al Hikma hospital 26/05/2019.
+The Syrian Archive investigation team found and located an artillery base in Tal Salba as shown below in a satellite imagery published two days before the attack on Dar Al Hikma hospital 26/05/2019.

 ![](/assets/investigations/daralhikma/tal-salba-base.png)

 *Digital Globe satellite image of Tal Salba published on 26/05/2019*

-Eight pieces of artillery can be identified using a digital globe satellite image published on 12/05/2019.
+AT least eight pieces of artillery can be identified using a digital globe satellite image published on 12/05/2019.

 ![](/assets/investigations/daralhikma/art-count.png)

 *Digital Globe satellite image of Tal Salba published on 12/05/2019*

+The distance between the artillery base and Dar Al Hikma hospital is 32.5 KM.

 The Syrian Archive is unable to confirm the exact type of those vehicles because of the low resolution of the satellite imagery.

 # Where did this happen and when?